-- A. User programmable code in the roboRIO may be customized. - B. Motor controllers may be calibrated as described in owner's manuals. - C. Fans may be attached to motor controllers and may be powered from the power input terminals. - D. If powering the compressor, the fuse on a Spike H-Bridge Relay may be replaced with a VB3A-20A Snap-Action circuit breaker. - E. Wires, cables, and signal lines may be connected via the standard connection points provided on the devices. - F. Fasteners (including adhesives) may be used to attach the device to the OPERATOR CONSOLE or ROBOT or to secure cables to the device. - G. Thermal interface material may be used to improve heat conduction. - H. Labeling may be applied to indicate device purpose, connectivity, functional performance, - I. Jumpers may be changed from their default location. - J. Limit switch jumpers may be removed from a Jaguar motor controller and a custom limit switch circuit may be substituted. - K. Device firmware may be updated with manufacturer supplied firmware. - L. Integral wires on motor controllers may be cut, stripped, and/or connectorized. - M. Devices may be repaired, provided the performance and specifications of the device after the repair are identical to those before the repair. - N. The cover may be removed from the Talon SRX data port. - O. Electrical tape may be applied to the aluminum plate inside the wireless bridge. - P. The input terminal cover from the PDP may be omitted (no other element may be installed using the threaded holes to install something in place of the PDP terminal cover). - Q. The roboRIO 2.0 SD card may be replaced with an SD card of any capacity.
+- A. User programmable code in the roboRIO may be customized. - B. Motor controllers may be calibrated as described in owner's manuals. - C. Fans may be attached to motor controllers and may be powered from the power input terminals. - D. If powering the compressor, the fuse on a Spike H-Bridge Relay may be replaced with a VB3A-20A Snap-Action circuit breaker. - E. Wires, cables, and signal lines may be connected via the standard connection points provided on the devices. - F. Fasteners (including adhesives) may be used to attach the device to the OPERATOR CONSOLE or ROBOT or to secure cables to the device. - G. Thermal interface material may be used to improve heat conduction. - H. Labeling may be applied to indicate device purpose, connectivity, functional performance, etc. - I. Jumpers may be changed from their default location. - J. Limit switch jumpers may be removed from a Jaguar motor controller and a custom limit switch circuit may be substituted. - K. Device firmware may be updated with manufacturer supplied firmware. - L. Integral wires on motor controllers may be cut, stripped, and/or connectorized. - M. Devices may be repaired, provided the performance and specifications of the device after the repair are identical to those before the repair. - N. The cover may be removed from the Talon SRX data port. - 0.
+Electrical tape may be applied to the aluminum plate inside the wireless bridge. - P. The input terminal cover from the PDP may be omitted (no other element may be installed using the threaded holes to install something in place of the PDP terminal cover). - Q. The roboRIO 2.0 SD card may be replaced with an SD card of any capacity. - R. adding insulating material to exposed conductors on PDH/PDP breakers and fuses. - S. functional equivalents to CONTROL SYSTEM power terminal blocks.